ClickHouse/ClickHouse/docs/en/functions/higher_order_functions.md

 ### arrayCumSum(\[func,\] arr1, ...)

-Returns the cumulative sum of the array obtained from the original application of the 'func' function to each element in the 'arr' array.
+Returns an array of partial sums of elements in the source array (a running sum).
+If the `func` function is specified, then the values of the array elements are converted by this function before summing.

 Example: